pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Ecommerce][IndexService] Please make sure to rebuild your product index to make sure changes apply accordingly (this is relevant for mysql and elasticsearch indices).
 As an alternative you could manually rename and remove `o_` from all index columns/fields.
 - [Ecommerce] Elasticsearch 7 support was removed
 - [Ecommerce] Config option `es_client_params` in `index_service` was removed
+- [ClassSavedInterface] Removed `method_exists` bc layer.
+Please add the corresponding `ClassSavedInterface` interface to your custom field definitions.
+For more details check the 10.6.0 patch notes.

 ## 10.6.0
 - [AreabrickManagerInterface] The `enable`, `disable`, `isEnabled` and `getState` methods of `Pimcore\Extension\Document\Areabrick\AreabrickManagerInterface` are deprecated as maintaining state of extensions is deprecated.
 This impacts `\Pimcore\Document\Editable\EditableHandler::isBrickEnabled()` method which is also deprecated.